Hypermobility and EDS: What is the best diet?

 • Wasted Resources: Investing time, energy, and money into unproven treatments can divert resources away from evidence-based treatments that might be more beneficial.

-• Interactions with Other Treatments: Unproven protocols might interfere with or counteract other treatments a person is receiving, potentially diminishing their effectiveness, or causing adverse reactions.
+• Interactions with Other Treatments: Unproven protocols might interfere with or counteract other treatments a person receives, potentially diminishing their effectiveness or causing adverse reactions.

 Dangers of Fad Diets